Kaiwhakahaere Waka Rererangi

 Agricultural pilots may also:

-- consult with customers about the chemicals or fertiliser to be used and the area to be covered
+- consult with customers about chemicals and fertiliser

 - apply chemicals or fertiliser to farm land and keep records.